Voluntary Repatriation

 If you wish to leave Egypt and travel to Syria, you need to:

-• After attending the file closure interview, your file will be closed by UNHCR, and the closure details will be shared with Government of Egypt.
+• After attending the file closure interview, your file will be closed by UNHCR, and the closure details will be shared with the Government of Egypt.
 You will also sign a closure document; a copy will be provided to you and another copy will be kept with UNHCR.

 • After five working days, you will approach the UNHCR registration centre in Zamalek, Cairo and will be provided by an exit reference number issued by the Government of Egypt, that will be added to the closure document allowing you to leave the country.